HeyLip/3D_LiDAR_autolabeling_SLAM/README.md

 make -j8
 ```

-After successfully building HSNS-SLAM, you will have **libHSNS-SLAM.so**  at *lib* folder and the executables **HSNS_slam** and under project root directory.
+After successfully building 3D_LiDAR_autolabeling-SLAM, you will have **lib3D_LiDAR_autolabeling-SLAM.so**  at *lib* folder and the executables **3D_LiDAR_autolabeling_slam** and under project root directory.

-# 2. Running HSNS-SLAM
+# 2. Running 3D_LiDAR_autolabeling-SLAM

 ## Dataset
 You can download the example sequences and pre-trained network model weights (DeepSDF, MaskRCNN, PointPillars) from [here](https://liveuclac-my.sharepoint.com/:f:/g/personal/ucabjw4_ucl_ac_uk/Eh3nHv6D-LZHkuny4iNOexQBGdDVxloM_nwbEZdxeRfStw?e=sYO1Ot).
 It contains example sequences of [KITTI](http://www.cvlibs.net/datasets/kitti/eval_odometry.php), [Freiburg Cars](https://github.com/lmb-freiburg/unsup-car-dataset) and [Redwood Chairs](http://redwood-data.org/3dscan/dataset.html?c=chair) dataset.

-## Run HSNS_slam
+## Run 3D_LiDAR_autolabeling_slam

 After obtaining the 2 binary executables, you will need to suppy 4 parameters to run the program: 1. path to vocabulary 2. path to .yaml config file 3. path to sequence data directory 4. path to save map.
-Before running HSNS-SLAM, make sure you run `conda activate HSNS-slam` to activate the correct Python environmrnt.
+Before running 3D_LiDAR_autolabeling-SLAM, make sure you run `conda activate 3D_LiDAR_autolabeling-slam` to activate the correct Python environmrnt.
 Here are some example usages:

 For KITTI sequence for example, you can run:

 ```
-./HSNS_slam Vocabulary/ORBvoc.bin configs/KITTI04-12.yaml data/kitti/07 map/kitti/07
+./3D_LiDAR_autolabeling_slam Vocabulary/ORBvoc.bin configs/KITTI04-12.yaml data/kitti/07 map/kitti/07
 ```

-### Run HSNS-SLAM with offline detector
+### Run 3D_LiDAR_autolabeling-SLAM with offline detector
-If you can successfully build HSNS-SLAM but get errors from Python side when running the program, then you can try supplying pre-stored labels and run HSNS-SLAM with offline detector.
+If you can successfully build 3D_LiDAR_autolabeling-SLAM but get errors from Python side when running the program, then you can try supplying pre-stored labels and run 3D_LiDAR_autolabeling-SLAM with offline detector.
 We have provided 3D labels for KITTI sequence in the [data](https://liveuclac-my.sharepoint.com/:f:/g/personal/ucabjw4_ucl_ac_uk/Eh3nHv6D-LZHkuny4iNOexQBGdDVxloM_nwbEZdxeRfStw?e=sYO1Ot).
-To run HSNS-SLAM with offline mode, you will need to change the field `detect_online` in the .json config file to `false` and specify the corresponding label path.
+To run 3D_LiDAR_autolabeling-SLAM with offline mode, you will need to change the field `detect_online` in the .json config file to `false` and specify the corresponding label path.

 ### Label format
 If you want to create your own labels with your own detectors, you can follow the same format as the labels we provided in the KITTI-07 sequence.